NLnetLabs/rpki-doc/source/krill/multi-user/openid-connect-provider.rst

 Setting it up
 -------------

-The following steps are required to use local users in your Krill setup.
+The following steps are required to use OpenID Connect Users in your Krill setup.

 .. note:: The manner of configuring the provider varies greatly between
           providers.
 We will use `Keycloak <https://www.keycloak.org/>`_